daviddewhurst/daviddewhurst.github.io/glppl/index.md

 `glppl` is also useful for doing inference over open-universe probabilistic programs when you intend to deploy inferred models for prediction or forecasting.
-Using `glppl`, you can infer the MLE, MAP, or full posterior over graph structures and choose one or more of these structures to deploy.
-In a future version of `glppl`, we intend to implement automatic translation of `glppl` posteriors into graphical models written in C99 for maximum portability.
-Stay tuned...
+Using `glppl`, you can infer the MLE, MAP, or full posterior over graph structures and choose one or more of these structures to deploy. `glppl` contains *alpha* functionality to automatically translate your graph probabilistic program into a bespoke memory-safe (zero dynamic allocation) C99 probabilistic graphical model library.

 As always, read the [documentation](./docs/index.html), get the [source](https://gitlab.com/drdewhurst/lppl-graph), download [tagged versions](./distros/index.md).

+> ⚠️ Versions of `glppl` greater than v0.1.0 have changed licenses from GPL3 to AGPL3.
+Please [contact us](mailto:lppl@davidrushingdewhurst.com) if you are interested in a license exception.

 ## Install